Sharing your foods and drinks with your dog is harmless in small quantities.

 Flesh and milk of fresh coconut can cause stomach upset, loose stools, or diarrhea.

-Dogs susceptible to pancreatitis should avoid coconut oil as it can be a risk due to its high-fat content.
+Dogs susceptible to pancreatitis should avoid coconut oil as it can harmful due to its high-fat content.

 You should not give coconut water because it is high in potassium.